 It can be your best year yet, without a doubt, but let’s look at how you can set yourself up to succeed.

-Luna only offered a confused head tilt when presented with her list of 2020 resolutions because she didn’t know why she needed to do those things or how she was going to go about changing her habits.
-Also, she’s a dog so all she actually heard was ‘Luna, blah, blah, blah,’ but stay with me as she’s going to help us understand how we can focus on succeeding with our 2020 resolutions.
+Luna only offered a confused head tilt when presented with her list of resolutions because she didn’t know why she needed to do those things or how she was going to go about changing her habits.
+Also, she’s a dog so all she actually heard was ‘Luna, blah, blah, blah,’ but stay with me as she’s going to help us understand how we can focus on succeeding with this year's resolutions.

 Know why you’re making the resolution

-Why do you want to exercise more often, change your eating habits or stop doing the things that haven’t served you in 2019?
+Why do you want to exercise more often, change your eating habits or stop doing the things that haven’t served you before?
 If the answers you’re giving are the same as the answers you have given before, when you gave up on your resolutions, dig a little deeper.

 Know what the resolution is